HomeGuidesAPI ReferenceChangelog

 ValueReturns

-(blank)Common fields needed for display and most actions.
+blankCommon fields needed for display and most actions.

 extAll available fields.

-Using SSL
+SSL

-Compressing Requests
+Compressing requests

-To enable HTTP response compression, simply add the following header to your requests:
+The Arcadia API supports gzip HTTP compression for API responses.
+To enable HTTP response compression, add the following header:

 Accept-Encoding: gzip